farzaaaan/local_continuous_integration/README.md

-this repository is companion to blog.farzaaan...
+this repository is companion to https://blog.farzaaaab.com/posts/continuous-integration-on-local

-it contains the source code needed to setup a local continuous integration work flow.
+it contains the source code needed to setup a local continuous integration.